Sitting on the sofa can be a recipe for slouching. The seat looks inviting but slouching can put a lot of pressure on the lower back and neck.

 Top Tip for Better Posture – Cushions

 Top tip: put a cushion – or two or three – against your UPPER back.
-Most people would put a cushion at the lower back.
-But whilst this might feel nice, it can still lead to slumping.
-Support for the upper back helps keep the pelvis and the spine more upright.
+This helps keep the pelvis and the spine more upright.
 In turn, the head will also be better balanced over the spine, reducing pressure on the lower back.

-Options are to sit on a cushion to raise the height, to lie down or to have a something the same height as the sofa seat in front of the legs.
+Options are to sit on a cushion to raise the height or to have a something the same height as the sofa seat in front of the legs.
 Here you can have your legs lengthened out, perhaps with a cushion under your knees to keep the knees slightly bent.

 Getting up from a low chair